thoroughbred racehorse groom

 H-2B Visas

-• Only nationals from countries designated by the Secretary of Homeland Security are eligible, with a list published annually.
+Only nationals from countries designated by the Secretary of Homeland Security are eligible for the H-2B program, with the official list of eligible countries published annually in the Federal Register.

 • Spouse and unmarried children (under 21) can apply for H-4 Dependent visas.